-Building your own home, a “turn key” solution
+Building your own house, on “turn key” basis

 EUROPA CRETE PROPERTIES & CONSTRUCTION can also offer Bioclimatic Design and Architecture.